Marriage & Faith

 A Catholic marriage is a sacrament — a visible sign of invisible grace.
 That sign is not static.
 It is either deepening or dimming, and the difference between the two is almost always attention.
 A quarterly marriage inventory is simply a structured way of paying that attention before the drift has gone too far.

 You will not answer every question perfectly.
 Your spouse will say things that sting a little.
 You will discover gaps you didn’t know were there.
 But that is exactly the point.
 The Theology of the Body does not ask for a flawless marriage.
-It asks for an honest one — a marriage where both people keep turning toward each other, keep naming what is true, and keep renewing the gift they promised to be.
-A quarterly checkup is one practical way of doing exactly that.
+It asks for an honest one.